unauthorizedlogin/ecks/README.md

-# ecks — Godot RPG Framework
+# ecks — RPG Framework

 ecks (pronounced "ex") is a fully data-driven RPG framework created by **ReD** AKA **unauthorizedlogin** for Godot Engine.